Find Affordable College Courses

 Denver, CO

-With a ranking of #7, Aspen University did quite well on this year’s most popular schools for criminal justice and corrections students working on their bachelor’s degree.
-Located in the large city of Denver, Aspen University is a private for-profit college with a medium-sized student population.
+Aspen University landed the #7 spot in the 2023 rankings for the most popular bachelor’s degree criminal justice and corrections programs.
+Located in the large city of Denver, Aspen University is a private for-profit school with a medium-sized student population.

 Of the 14 students majoring in criminal justice at Aspen University, 43% are male and 57% are female.